 Variation #1: Sets the variation name (in this case, Variation #1)

 _setCustomVar call on your site also uses slot #5, the Optimizely integration will be overwritten.

-Check the Timing
+Check the timing

-However, if you are loading Optimizely asynchronously, there is a potential for the_setCustomVar call to happen after the GA tracking call is sent off, which would prevent the integration from working correctly.
+_setCustomVar call could happen after the Google Analytics tracking call is sent, which would prevent the integration from working correctly.

-Check for Redirect Experiments
+Check for redirect experiments

-_setCustomVar is not set on the tracking call for a redirect variation, please make sure that the redirect variation has the
+_setCustomVar is not set on the tracking call for a redirect variation, make sure that the redirect variation has the

 /* _optimizely_redirect=http://custom */